Hardware Guide: Your PCC System Hardware

 UPS Power Backup System

-If your practice has an in-office PCC server, then PCC installs a UPS battery device that supplies power.
-It protects anything that is plugged into it from power surges, brown-outs, and black outs.
+PCC installs a UPS battery device to protect your new equipment from power surges, brown-outs, and black outs.

 CyberPower Models

-You can read technical specifications for this UPS at cyberpowersystems.com.
+You can read technical specifications for this type of UPS at cyberpowersystems.com.

 Router or Firewall Device